Known around the world for its spectacular underwater experiences, Roatan is a beautiful Caribbean Island off the coast of Honduras.

-Travelers flock to this Island of the Bay for the fantastic Mesoamerican Reef diving experience.
-However, there is so much more to Roatan than what lies beneath its sparkling blue waters.
+Travelers flock to the Island of Roatan for the fantastic Mesoamerican Reef diving experience.
+However, there is so much more to this island than what lies beneath its sparkling blue waters.

-Quite the opposite, there are so many other things to do in Roatan besides scuba diving.
-So much to do in fact, that we ended our vacation already planning a second trip!
+There are so many other things to do in Roatan besides scuba diving.
+So much to do in fact, that I made another list of 7 Things I Wish I Had Done in Roatan!

 1. Visit Gumbalimba Park

-Hidden in the lush jungle of West Bay is an animal and nature preserve -Gumbalimba Park.
+The animal and nature preserve, Gumbalimba Park, nestled in the lush jungle was one of our favorite experiences in Roatan.
 We loved walking through the park and seeing the wildlife, especially the monkeys!

-Taking pictures with the monkeys and macaws was definitely one of the highlights of our trip.
+Taking pictures with the monkeys and macaws was one of the highlights of our trip.

 2. Zip-Lining

-While there are several zip-lining options on the island, we zip-lined at Gumbalimba Park.
+While there are several zip-lining options on the island, we did it at Gumbalimba Park.

-Their zip course consists of 17 different zip lines that zoom through the jungle canopy at speeds up to 35 miles per hour!
+Their zip-line course consists of 17 different zip lines that zoom through the jungle canopy at speeds up to 35 miles per hour!

 The guides were friendly, fun, and knowledgeable.
 Although I am terrified of heights, I never felt unsafe on the lines or platforms (except for when the iguanas got a little too close).